 ROMNEY: You said the person is going to be in Guantanamo.
 I'm glad they're at Guantanamo.
 I don't want them on our soil.
 I want them on Guantanamo where they don't get the access to lawyers they get when they are on our soil.
 I don't want them in our prisons.
 I want them there.
 Some people have said we ought to close Guantanamo, my view is we ought to double Guantanamo.
 We have to make sure that the terrorists...

 LIASSON: Romney, Giuliani and McCain spent much of the debate last night defending their conservative credentials on domestic issues.
 None of them fits the traditional conservative profile for a Republican candidate, something that the second tier candidates in the field find frustrating.
 Here's Colorado Congressman Tom Tancredo.

-Representative TOM TANCREDO (Republican, Colorado; Presidential Candidate): You know, it's beginning to truly sound like a Baptist tent revival meeting here, and I'm glad to see conversions.
+TOM TANCREDO: You know, it's beginning to truly sound like a Baptist tent revival meeting here, and I'm glad to see conversions.
 I'm glad they happen.
 But I must tell you, I trust those conversions when they happen on the road to Damascus and not on the road to Des Moines.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.